 SAFETY FIRST!!
 Keep your pets and children out of the way.
 Also, minimize any outside distractions so you can both communicate with each other clearly.

 Step 1 – Hooking our truck

-To install all 6 of our RV SnapPads to our fifth wheel, we needed to hook up our truck completely as if we were getting underway.
-The reason for this is you have to be in full tow mode so we could deploy the two front landing gears can only be extracted after being hooked and secured.
+To install all 6 of our RV SnapPads to our fifth wheel leveling jack pads, it’s important to hook up our truck completely as if we were getting underway.
+The reason for this is you have to be in full tow mode so we could deploy the two front landing gears.

 After getting hooked up, Dan engaged the emergency brake on the truck.
 We also placed wheel chocks in front of and behind our fifth wheel tires to ensure there would be absolutely no movement during our RV SnapPad installation.

 Step 2 – Raising the front landing gears